 Although BIRTHA works in conjunction with the Faculty of Arts Research Committee, it is an independent body and not part of the University committee structure.
 BIRTHA's policy is determined by the executive committee headed by the Director of BIRTHA and supported by the BIRTHA Co-ordinator with advice from the external board.

 The Faculty of Arts is administratively organised into three schools comprising a number of academic departments and research centres.
 The faculty is committed to collaborations between its constituent departments and offers a wide range of postgraduate programmes.

 BIRTHA is part of the process by which the faculty seeks to build on its successes, increase its international reputation, explore current research frontiers and open new ones.

-The present Director of BIRTHA is Dr Carolyn Muessig (Department of Theology and Religious Studies).
+The present Director of BIRTHA is Professor Chris Bertram (Department of Philosophy).